domRiddle/ASF/Low-memory-setup.md

 ./ArchiSteamFarm
 ```

-Especially `GCLatencyLevel` will come very useful as we verified that the runtime indeed optimizes code for memory and therefore drops average memory usage, even with server GC.
+Especially `GCLatencyLevel` will come very useful as we verified that the runtime indeed optimizes code for memory and therefore drops average memory usage significantly, even with server GC.
+It's one of the best tricks that you can apply if you want to significantly lower ASF memory usage while not degrading performance too much with `OptimizationMode`.

 ---